JoeyIsZY/ssw555tmHogwarts2020Spring/docs/README.md

 # SSW555finalproj

-This is project Hogwarts' project for 555 Agile Methods for Software Development.
+This is Hogwarts' project for 555 Agile Methods for Software Development.